matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 single key called ``event``; within this is an object whose fields contain some of the information that the joining server will need.
-Despite its name, this object is not a full event; notably it does not need to be hashed or signed by the assisting resident.
+Despite its name, this object is not a full event; notably it does not need to be hashed or signed by the resident homeserver.
 The required fields are:

 ==================== ======== ============
  Key                  Type     Description